-Tortuga no longer makes my bag, but they continually update their product lines.
+Tortuga no longer makes my bag because they continually update their product lines.
 Tortuga backpacks founders and staff are travelers, so they know what travelers need and want.

-Podcasts can be significant travel resources; they can give you inspirations and help you plan your next adventure!
+Podcasts can be useful travel resources; they can give you inspirations and help you plan your next adventure!

 For more great podcast suggestions, check out more of Kev’s Favorite Podcast.